electric-eloquence/gulp/README.md

 This package is forked from
 [the upstream source](https://github.com/gulpjs/gulp) with the same name.
-This fork is purely derivative and does not add functionality.
+This fork is mostly derivative and adds little functionality.
 Credit and gratitude are due for
 [the contributors to the source](https://github.com/gulpjs/gulp/graphs/contributors).
 It is our intent to work in their favor by maintaining an older version of their